Brandixitor/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

-# Almost A Circle
+# 0x0C.
+Python - Almost a circle
-The AirBnB project is a big part of the Higher level curriculum.
-This project will help you be ready for it.

-### In this project, you will review everything about Python:
+## In this project, we will review:

-* Import
+- Import
-* Exceptions
+- Exceptions
-* Class
+- Class
-* Private attribute
+- Private attribute
-* Getter/Setter
+- Getter/Setter
-* Class method
+- Class method
-* Static method
+- Static method
-* Inheritance
+- Inheritance
-* Unittest
+- Unittest
-* Read/Write file
+- Read/Write file

-### You will also learn about:

-* args and kwargs
-* Serialization/Deserialization
-* JSON
+## General
+- How to serialize and deserialize a Class
+- How to write and read a JSON file
+- What is *args and how to use it
+- What is **kwargs and how to use it
+- How to handle named arguments in a function